MeetMangrove/mangrove-weeklynews/README.md

-# Mangrove Bot Boilerplate
+# Mangrove Bot Weekly News

-A boilerplate for Mangrove Bots in Node.js.
+A bot to automatize the weekly news creation without kill the human vibe.

 ## Usages